 In addition, only 25% of the resort is covered in impermeable material.
 The remaining 75% is “green space” that allows moisture to accumulate and drain, naturally recharging the groundwater.

-Other more subtle sustainable initiatives at Terranea include sourcing food with a FLOSS philosophy of Fresh, Local, Organic, Seasonal and Sustainable; minimizing energy consumption with dimmers, motion detectors and CFLs (Terranea only consumes three watts of electricity per square foot to light the resort); using biodegradable golf tees; offering paperless check-in and check-out; providing multi-use bath amenity dispensers; and using low-emission vehicles throughout the resort.
+Other more subtle sustainable initiatives at Terranea include sourcing food with a FLOSS philosophy of Fresh, Local, Organic, Seasonal and Sustainable; minimizing energy consumption with dimmers, motion detectors and CFLs (Terranea only consumes three watts of electricity per square foot to light the resort); offering paperless check-in and check-out; providing multi-use bath amenity dispensers; and using low-emission vehicles throughout the resort.